 Richard's research interests encompass historical and cultural geographies, the geopolitics of territory and resources, geographies of science, and the histories of the social and natural sciences.

 His fieldwork has focused on the Circumpolar Arctic (specifically Nunavut, Greenland and northern Norway), as well as Denmark, Canada, the US and the UK.
-In October 2017, he will commence a major, five-year, ERC-funded project on Arctic Cultures.
+In October 2017, he started a major, five-year, ERC-funded project on Arctic Cultures.